 Many times I’ve seen bloggers valiantly share how they always respond to comments on their own blogs.
 How kind.
 Someone takes the time to come to your page, and you ever so kindly respond to the comment on your page.
 I don’t believe in karma, but I do believe in kindness.
 When possible, I try to return the favor.

-I am slowly learning how different size and shape photos work on different social media platforms.
+I am slowly learning how different sizes and shape photos work on different social media platforms.
 I feel silly that it’s taken me this long to realize but once implemented, it makes such a difference.
 For instance, Instagram only accepts square photos, obviously, but because Facebook owns Instagram, it also will display square and horizontal photos the best.
-Save your vertical photos for Pinterest and Google+.
+Save your vertical photos for Pinterest.
 Twitter, meanwhile, prefers thinner horizontal photos, much like a banner.

-This helps us both gain more exposure.
+This helps us gain more exposure.
 Thou will also thank them!